elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

 - the cayman! the torches! the flags!
-- and the Amazon River erects rubber trees
+- and The Amazon erect with rubber trees
-- and the moons fall like winged seeds in the warm humus of the sky
+- and the moons fall like samara in the warm humus of the sky
-- o hand of the strangler,
+- oh, hand of the strangler,
 - my soul swims in the heart of the maelstrom
 - where strange monograms sprout:
 - a drowned phallus, a tibia, a sternum